Helium314/HeliBoard/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- Please search open and closed issues to avoid duplicates.
 Maybe what you want has already been discussed or is mentioned in the readme.
-If you want to report more issues / bugs, open mulitple issues (one for each).
+If you want to report more issues / bugs, open multiple issues (one for each).
 If you're interested, you can read the following useful text about effective bug reporting (a bit longer read): https://www.chiark.greenend.org.uk/~sgtatham/bugs.html -->
-**Does it happen in OpenBoard, or is it exclusive to this modified version?**

 **Describe the bug**
 <!-- A clear and concise description of what the bug is. -->